bijoutrouvaille/jquery.sample/README.md

 map = {'selector/property' : 'data key name', etc... }
 ```

-The property can be either: html, text (alias: txt), value (alias: val), checked, and options.
+Special properties are: html, text (alias: txt), value (alias: val), checked, and options.
+All others, will be added as attributes.

 ###Html Strings

-You can use `$.sample (html, data, map)` to obtain an html string of sampled results,
+You can use `var sampledHtml = $.sample (html, data, map)` to obtain an html string of sampled results directly,
 the rest of the syntax being the same as described above.

 Now go sample some stuff!